clueless-capybaras/dhbw-community-dashboard/docs/software_architecture_document/software_architecture_document.md

 ![component diagram](../component_diagrams/CD1_components.png)

 This component diagram displays the architecurally releveant modulation of the software.
-The porject is split into a react frontend and multiple microservices consisting of a java spring-boot rest backend and corresponding mariadb databases.
+The project is split into a react frontend and multiple microservices consisting of a java spring-boot rest backend and corresponding mariadb databases.
 Each component is nested in a seperate docker container, where only the rest backends and the react frontend will be exposed to the user, the databses are only addressable by the backends.

 # Data View